sauceSquatch/naioti_dev/README.md

-# basic_project_boilerplate
+# naioti_dev
-A simple empty project to start projects quickly
+A simple empty project to test motion for naioti_dev
 #### Starting server
 simply run `gulp` and server should start if everything is installed.